How to Improve Digestion

 - Avoid eating processed and refined foods; they deteriorate your overall health and can result in various life-threatening diseases.

 - Stress management is crucial if you are looking for a way to improve your digestion.
-Prolong stress is associated with ulcers and diarrhea.
+Prolonged stress is associated with ulcers and diarrhea.

 - Another important thing is to eat mindfully.
 Focusing on what you are eating can help you figure out which foods are associated with a risk of digestion issues.